santasish/GL_Projects_and_EDA/README.md

 ![image](https://github.com/santasish/GL_Projects_and_EDA/assets/112464173/ed61ef7d-12ca-42a0-9c50-b9b8d128241d)
 ![image](https://github.com/santasish/GL_Projects_and_EDA/assets/112464173/875656a5-0140-4f41-8b1f-8be9b38733a2)

+I have also done a compaative analysis on the left handed opening batsmen David Warner and Shikhar Dhawan.

 The IPL dataset has provided an opportunity to channel my passion for cricket into a project that not only fuels my curiosity but also enhances my analytical skills.
 In the realm of Twenty20 franchise cricket, analytics plays a crucial role in team strategies, player selections, and match outcomes.
 This project has been a stepping stone in my journey of data analytics and grasping the intricacies of cricket through data.